 The PADP Protocol-Specific Information field is a variable length field that contains a specific PADP element definition.

-8.4.6.2 PADP Request/Response using a Service Identifier Hash
+8.4.6.2 PADP Service Information Request/Response

-The PADP Request/Response using a Service Identifier Hash (SIH) is a transaction-oriented protocol for exchanging Service Discovery information, which identifies services by using a hash as explained in Annex AQ1.
-The hash is used both as a identifier within a service query request and also as a response identification of services that are available within the AP.
+The PADP Service Information Request/Response is a protocol for exchanging service specific information.

 The PADP Protocol-Specific Information fields are defined as follows:

-8.4.6.2.1 Request PADP-element
+8.4.6.2.1 Service Information Request PADP-element

+The Service Information Request element is used to request service information between STAs using the PADP Service Information Request/Response protocol.
+The Service Information Request element is included in a GAS Query Request and is sent by the non-AP STA to the AP.

+The format of the Service Information Query Request is shown in Figure 8-407aq.